MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Calendar/Update-MgUserCalendar.md

 ### -CalendarPermissions
 The permissions of the users with whom the calendar is shared.
-To construct, see NOTES section for CALENDARPERMISSIONS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for CALENDARPERMISSIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphCalendarPermission[]